 The plot of the opera concerns a troupe of actors in the time of the Spanish civil war.
 Gay courtships, the bombing of a theatre, a lunatic shepherd, Juliet’s erotic love-making and the shooting of a theatre director feature in the dreamscape of this multi-layered work.
 What’s real and what’s being imagined by whom are explored in a maze of conflicting emotions and impulses which mirror the political and artistic turbulence of the 1930’s.

 A performance of Romeo and Juliet has just taken place.
 The Spector (bass) is offended by the portrayal of Juliet by a male.
 Federico, the Director (mezzo-soprano) defends his desire to re-invent the theatre and portray the realities of the world outside.
-A rehearsal gets underway, featuring characters from Shakespeare, Sofia, the company soprano plays Puck who’s in love with Oberon, played by the tenor, José.
+A rehearsal gets underway, featuring characters from Shakespeare, Sofia, the company soprano plays Venus who’s in love with Adonis, played by the tenor, José.
 They argue, however, and the latter falls for the Spectator who invades the stage and joins in the love-making as Julius Caesar.
-Meanwhile, Manuel (baritone), a stagehand, declares his love for the Director who is threatening to give up the theatre.
+Meanwhile, Manuel (baritone), a stagehand, has developed a crush on the Director who is threatening to give up the theatre.
 His passionate protestations are not reciprocated and, wearing an ass’s head, he sings a Spanish ballad about the qualities of masks.
 Shots are heard and news arrives that a revolution has broken out; the troops are heading their way.
 For the Director, it is time to bring the theatre crumbling down.
 Sofia fears for the safety of her children.
 José is for the rebels, while the Spectator is revealed as a fascist.
 Manuel re-starts his song and, as tensions rise, the Spectator gets out his pistol.
 He is about to shoot at José but the Director steps between them and is killed.
 The theatre is bombed and all is dark.
 Sofia as Juliet welcomes the Three Wizards on White Horses into her tomb-like bed but, tired of their romantic serenading, insists on taking the lead; this erotic scene evaporates at dawn.
 As the dust settles and daylight returns, Manuel, José and the Spectator reflect on what the drama has achieved.
 Sofia emerges from her tomb in a blaze of glory and the Director flies down from heaven.
 Now the audience can enter.

 The opera is sung in English and Spanish.
 Libretto